Politocracy The Game

 We believe that the survival of the America’s Democratic Republic will depend upon the electorate's understanding of America's presidential election "system" and its inner workings.

-Politocracy The Game accomplishes this by simulating the interaction of a complex of variables:
+Politocracy The Game inculcates this understanding by simulating the interaction of a complex set of variables:

 - Negative Advertising,